hellobloom/share-kit-xamarin/README.md

     Forms9Patch.iOS.Settings.Initialize(this);
     LoadApplication(new App());
 	```
- After doing the above the `sharekit` library will now be ready for usage in your Xamarin project.
+ After doing the above the `sharekit.dll` library will now be ready for usage in your Xamarin project.

 # Usage